For ALL emergencies, call 911.

 - Alberta Wildfire (Bans, Fire Status, App for iOS)

 The Olds Fire Department's primary focus is to provide residents and businesses in the Town of Olds and Mountain View County with the following, but not limited to:

 - emergency medical services in support of Alberta Health Services

 Fire Department Safety Inspections

-The Town of Olds does fire and life safety inspections of local businesses, apartments, multi-unit dwellings units, and gathering places on a regular basic to ensure that the buildings in the community meet all fire codes and are safe for the public.
+The Town of Olds does fire and life safety inspections of local businesses, apartments, multi-unit dwellings, and gathering places on a regular basis to ensure buildings in the community meet all fire codes and are safe for the public.
 They also offer construction site visits, fire pre-plan, and extinguisher training.

 Learn more about the Alberta Fire Code in the Pre-Inspection Checklist (updated February 2020).